Our AI content policy

 Our editorial process for AI content

-All content we create goes through a rigorous editorial process, and this is even more true for AI-generated content.
+All content we create goes through an editorial process, and this is even more true for AI-generated content.

 - Fact check

-These steps help ensure that each piece of content is ethically created, reads well, is appropriate for the brand, and will perform well in search and lead generation.
+These checks help ensure that each piece of content is ethically created, reads well, is appropriate for the brand, and will perform well in search and lead generation.

 “Will you use AI for my project?”

-The short answer is that if we think AI will help us get a client better results in a shorter period of time – yes, we will use it.
+The short answer is that if we think AI will help us get a client better results – yes, we will use it.

 The longer answer is that it depends on the client’s existing body of content, their brand voice and guidelines, the type of content they need to create, and their marketing goals.